vcorreia-td/puma-error-poc/README.md

 # Continuous Integration/Delivery (CI/CD)

 1. Go to: https://github.com/Talkdesk/jenkins-jobs
-2. Read the docs and/or talk to @punnie
+2. Read the docs and/or talk to the productivity team
 3. Open PR to add your project to automatic CI/CD pipeline

 # Web API